-LEE TOWN-WIDE YARD SALE

-Saturday, October 3rd & Sunday, October 4th
+LEE TOWN-WIDE YARD SALE - Saturday, October 3rd & Sunday, October 4th

 The Town of Lee will be facilitating a town-wide yard sale.
-To register call or email Caren Rossi at 659-6783 or crossi@leenh.org no later than 5 pm on September 21st.
+To register or have questions call or email Caren Rossi at 659-6783 or crossi@leenh.org no later than 5 pm on September 21st.
 Please provide your name, address and contact information.
 A map of the registered yard sale locations will be advertised in the E-Crier on September 25th & October 2nd; by email blast; at www.leenh.org; as well as on town-related social media accounts.
 The Town will exempt local regulations for the advertisement for the yard-sales by allowing the signs to be placed on the house lot, road intersections and directional signs as early as the Monday prior to the yard sale (September 28th) BUT all signage must be picked up by Monday, October 5th.
-If you have any questions please email crossi@leenh.org or call 659-6783.